-Infinite Campus (IC) – An online student information system provided by Denver Public Schools.
+Infinite Campus (IC) – An online family and student information system provided by Denver Public Schools.
 Messages include phone calls and emails that are automatically sent to the contact information provided during online registration at the start of each new school year.

 Intervention (RTI – Response to Instruction/Intervention) – Describe the system of support our school uses for students who may be showing they need extra support academically and/or behaviorally.
 The foundation of the RTI process at Bill Roberts is high-quality instruction and universal screening of all children in our school.
 Visit the Intervention page for more specifics on this program.

 Istation – Nationally normed measurement of student growth with computer-adaptive diagnostic and screening programs used by teachers in the elementary grades.
 More information is available from your teacher or at www.Istation.com.